 First let’s consider the purpose of your room, as different types of space need very different amounts of reverberation.
 Read more about how reverberation works.

-In settings such as a concert hall, reverberation can enhance the sound of music.
-In a classroom, on the other hand, it might make it difficult to communicate clearly.
+In a classroom, it might make it difficult to communicate clearly.
 In this case, lots of acoustic panels would have a positive impact on the people who use the space.

 The volume of your room (length x width x height) has a major influence on its acoustics.
 The further apart the surfaces are, the longer the reverberation time will be, as the sound has to travel further to bounce from one to the other.